anshium/anshium.github.io/iiith/courses/pois/endsem_solutions.md

 When young:
 <img src = "images/pauli_young.png" width = 100>

-But then he lost some of his hair:
+But then he got older:
 <img src = "images/pauli_old.png" width = 100>

 Now, I wouldn't really go to the solution directly but will first try to understand the question myself one by one.